-Investigations conducted by police are pivotal in sex crimes.
+Police investigations play a pivotal role in charging and prosecuting sex crimes.
 Once an alleged victim files a report, law enforcement officers will begin collecting evidence through various methods.
-Prosecutors will analyze the various records and information collected by police.
-After an evaluation, the prosecution will determine if criminal charges should be filed.
+Prosecutors will analyze the records and information and determine if they should file criminal charges.

 Cincinnati Attorneys for Sex Crimes Investigations in Ohio

 A person being investigated is not necessarily being charged.
 The purpose of an investigation is for law enforcement to compile enough evidence to file criminal charges against a suspect.

 This is why you should consider hiring a criminal defense attorney from Joslyn Law Firm with experience in defending against this type of allegation—someone who can immediately step in to protect your rights.

 If you are currently under investigation, we urge you to remain hyperaware of what you say or agree to do.
 Your statements, past criminal records, and decisions (such as agreeing to a polygraph test) can result in criminal charges.

 The attorneys at Joslyn Law Firm start working for you early in the criminal justice process by being proactive in the investigative stages—aiming to divert criminal charges altogether.

 Our lawyers know what it takes to handle sex offense cases.
 We are familiar with police investigative procedures and strategies and can advise you on the best route of action, possibly helping you avoid charges altogether.